Rosette28/Rosette28/README.md

 🎓 **CS student at the University of Haifa (Etgar program), Final Year!**

-🚀 Started my B.Sc. at 14, graduating at 17 (Semester B 2026)
+🚀 Started my B.Sc. at 14, graduating at 17

 💡 **Passionate about:**
 - Algorithms & computational models